What are Fidelity Bonds?

 - Asset theft: Deliberate appropriation of valuable assets of the company

-- Identity theft: Gaining access to personal or financial information of someone else for making some illegal transactions or purchases
+- Identity theft: Gaining access to the personal or financial information of someone else for making some illegal transactions or purchases

 - Embezzlement: Diversion of funds or assets belonging to the employer